University of Technology Sydney

 11501 Practice: Advocacy

-6cp; 3hpw (hybrid learing sessions: lecture, seminar + participatory workshops)
+6cp; 3hpw (hybrid learning sessions: lecture + tutorials which may include seminars + participatory workshops)

 Description

-This subject situates Architecture and Landscape Architecture as disciplines with agency - exposing students to broader practice through forms of Advocacy.
-The subject recognises that the discipline of Architecture is contingent not only on good design skills but on developing a critical voice that responds to complex, contemporary and often urgent conditions, scaling from the domestic to the planetary.
-Advocacy explores methods and formats that equip students with the ability to clearly articulate and debate as a public intellectuals within the field of architecture.
-In this subject, students learn from archived and live case studies of practices that deploy methods of Advocacy in order for students to frame, situate and project themselves into a position of Advocacy as they enter the profession.
+11501 Practice: Advocacy invites students to reflect on their civic, social, environmental, and ethical responsibilities as design professionals by exposing students to broader practice through forms of advocacy.
+It focuses on key areas including Decolonisation, Decarbonisation, and Urban Equity, positioning architecture and landscape architecture as disciplines with agency.
+The subject recognises that architecture and landscape architecture are contingent not only on good design skills but on developing a critical voice that responds to complex, contemporary and often urgent conditions, scaling from the domestic to the planetary.
+'Advocacy' equips students with the skills, methods and formats required to frame, situate, and project themselves into a position of advocacy as they enter the profession.

 Typical availability